asyamantovani14/ai-travel-assistant-capstone/README.md

 ## Project Summary

 The assistant leverages a **Retrieval-Augmented Generation (RAG)** architecture that combines lightweight language models (LLMs) with a retrieval pipeline.
-It provides personalized travel itineraries based on free-text user queries, retrieving relevant content from blogs, datasets, or APIs.
+It provides personalized travel itineraries based on free-text user queries, retrieving relevant content from curated travel blogs.

 ## Technologies Used